 Through the Fog

 Fog at work is often structural.
-Here’s how to keep clarity, protect your attention, and decide what to keep feeding, and what to let go.
+Here’s how to keep clarity, salvage your career, and decide what to keep and what to let go.

-How to keep clarity and purpose in a workplace designed for theater
+How to keep your clarity and purpose in a workplace losing its bearings

 Automotive OEMs often share profits with employees.
 It changes the nature of meetings and which ones survive.
 Under profit-sharing, nonsense meetings don’t survive long.

 “Wait, wait,” Jim said once, holding up a hand.
 “We’ve burned an hour and we’re no closer.
-Our data’s thin in two important places.”
+Our data’s thin in two important places, so all this chatter isn't going to get us any closer to a decision today.”
 He looked around the room and started counting.
 “If we keep going, we’ll torch another three grand just sitting here.
 That’s coming straight out of our profit-sharing checks.
 Let’s stop.”

 I saw it repeat a few times, and the mechanism clicked.
-Profit-sharing turned time into a number everyone could see coming out of their own pockets.
+Profit-sharing turned excess meeting time into a number everyone could see coming out of their own pockets.

-It’s easy to frame this as thrift, or a blue-collar suspicion of bureaucracy.
-I see it as a culture where someone could name waste without making it personal.
-The numbers made reality speak bluntly in a language the room could hear.
+To me, profit sharing seems to promote a culture where someone can name waste without making it personal.
+Talking about numbers hitting each meeting member's wallets makes reality speak bluntly in a language the room can hear.

 That is where the fog starts.